 If you want to learn more about selling online and what’s involved in launching an ecommerce store, this guide on brick-and-click businesses outlines all the basic steps and helps you figure out what’s most important.
 Then you can dig into ways to promote your business at any budget.
 They’re also reporting on online shopping trends to help you understand what consumers need and want now.

 Ecommerce has never been more important — to sellers or to shoppers.
 Though it may seem daunting, BigCommerce and their partners are here to help, and to provide continued support through your journey to selling online.

 It’s understandably not the ideal time to have to make these decisions, and we understand the strain of having to make the changes quickly.
-DCKAP is currently offering all our products free for up to three months, and our integration services start with a free 30 day trial.
+DCKAP is currently offering two of our products free up until 30th June,2020 , and our integration services start with a free 30 day trial.
 Similarly, the BigCommerce team is offering three months free on all plans for new merchants, to help get your business started and get thriving online.

 In difficult times like this, businesses with wide reaching experience in the industry are banding together and combining efforts and resources to help businesses meet this ongoing challenge head on.
 We’re hoping to share valuable insight and help set your business on the best path for the future.
 Reach out to our experts anytime to find out more on our strategy to help you successfully start or exponentially grow your ecommerce business.